Yisheng-Li/Classifiers_Comparison/README.md

 ## Result observation and comparison:

----
-K Nearest Neighbors:
+### K Nearest Neighbors:
 Tests were run for k equals from 5 to 30.
 The avg number range from 0 to 3.5.
 When k is 6, it gives the smallest avg number of errors which is 0.
 The avg number of errors is 1.57.

 KNN doesn't have a training process and its total computing time is around 37 milliseconds.
 ---
-Naïve Bayes:
+### Naïve Bayes:
 In the four tests, the total number of errors is 41, 48, 42 and 58 respectively and the average is 47.25.

 Its computational time for training is around 22 milliseconds and computational time for testing is 7 milliseconds.
 ---
-Support Vector Machine:
+### Support Vector Machine:
 In the four tests, the total number of errors is 4, 5, 4 and 2 respectively and the average is 3.75.
 Its computational time for training is around 27 milliseconds and computational time for testing is 7 milliseconds.

+## Conclusion
-In conclusion, observed from both the results above and the ROC curves, KNN and SVM have relatively high accuracy which is about 99% and Naïve Bayes can only provide 84% accuracy.
+Observed from both the results above and the ROC curves, KNN and SVM have relatively high accuracy which is about 99% and Naïve Bayes can only provide 84% accuracy.
 In terms of total computational time, these three algorithms are very close, all of them need around 33 milliseconds to run one test.